 A certificate of deposit (CD) can boost your earnings at the bank, but it requires that you lock your money up for several months or even years to achieve earn the interest.
 A CD laddering strategy can help you keep some flexibility, ensure a bit of cash flow, and potentially maximize your earnings.
 It involves buying multiple CDs with maturity dates at various times in the future.

 The Benefits of CD Ladders

-CDs come with strings attached: You have to wait until a CD matures before you pull money out.
-If you withdraw funds early, you’ll pay a penalty — possibly more than you even earned in interest.
-You can buy “liquid” CDs that allow you to withdraw funds at any time, but those products tend to pay less than traditional CDs.
+CDs come with strings attached.
+You have to wait until a CD matures before you can pull money out—at least if you want to avoid paying a penalty that could possibly be more than what you earned in interest.

-A CD ladder is a series of CDs set up to mature over time.
-For example, you might have $10,000 to invest in CDs, but you don’t want to get stuck with today’s rates or tie up all of your money for several years.
-You could build a ladder using the following approach:
+A CD ladder is a series of CDs that are set to mature over a predictable time frame.
+For example, you might have $10,000 to invest in CDs.
+Instead of purchasing one jumbo CD, you could build a ladder using the following approach:

 - $2,500 goes into a one-year CD.

 - $2,500 goes into a four-year CD.

 You would cycle your maturing funds back to the end of the ladder each year beginning with the original one-year CD's maturity.
 The original two-year CD now has only one year left until maturity, the original three-year CD has only two years left, and the original four-year CD has three years.
 You just have to replace the four-year CD—which you'll do with your original one-year CD—to get your original ladder design back.
 The cycle continues each year.